WheelReinvent/DzenQ/README.md

 # DzenQ
 An open-source, secure, decentralized protocol for generating and sharing Certificates of Appreciation for those you value.
+It requires no servers or intermediary trusted agency, as it uses cryptographic keys to verify transactions and ensure consistency.
+Generated certificates can be shared via any publicly available channels (e.g., messaging apps).
+No high-resource computation is required—no mining, no blockchain.